romerol/blogging-api/README.md

 # blogging-api

 API that allows to:
-- create a blog post
+- create a blog post (title should be unique)
-- list blog posts
+- list all the blog posts
-- delete a given blog post
+- delete a given blog post by its Id
-- search blog posts
+- search blog posts by title and content
-- create an author
+- create an author with their name, email and password

 To do next:
 - authenticate an author with JWT
-- add security on create blog post and auto-assign author on post based on JWT.
+- add security on create blog post and auto-assign author in post based on JWT.

 ## Requirements